24 Things to do in Valencia, Spain (+ map): Best places to visit

 8. Plaça de la Mare de Déu (Plaça de la Virgen)

-Plaça de la Mare de Déu (Plaça de la Virgen) / things to see in Valencia
+Plaça de la Mare de Déu (Plaça de la Virgen) / things to do in Valencia

 It is surrounded by Gothic and Baroque architecture with a fountain in the centre and is home to a number of important monuments, including the Cathedral of Valencia and the Basilica of la Mare de Déu dels Desemparats.
 The square is also a regular venue for cultural events such as concerts and festivals.